 - Incorrect Address – We will reissue a check once we have your current address.

 - Low Capital Credit Balance – Shares of the general retirement are based upon your capital credit balance.
-It usually takes several years to build up a balance sufficient to receive a check.
-Also, only checks greater than $10 are generated.
+Only checks greater than $10 are generated.
 Those amounts less than $10 will be set aside until they reach the $10 point.

 - Prior year’s check uncashed – If you have received a check in the past and have not cashed it, then no check will be written.
-No further checks will be written until you cash the check.
+No further checks will be written until you make contact with us.

 Q: Why can’t a member just “cash out” and collect all of his/her capital credits?